-They remind me of carrot but they are less sweet, slight bitter undertone but with a sharper flavor.
+They remind me of carrots but they are less sweet, slightly bitter undertone but with a sharper flavor.

 How To Make Turnip Fries?

-- For these low carb turnip fries, Preheat oven at 425 degrees F.
+- For these low-carb turnip fries, preheat the oven to 425 degrees F.

-- Peel turnips and cut into 1/4 inch matchsticks.
+- Peel turnips and cut them into ¼ inch matchsticks.

-- Place turnip into a large bowl and toss with oil then remaining seasonings
+- Place turnip into a large bowl and toss with oil then the remaining seasonings

 - Place in a single layer on a parchment-lined baking sheet.